 Clares Rocket has topped the Greyhound Derby for a number of months now.
-The Irish Greyhound looks the dog to beat this year in the competition and is available at a best price of 14/1 with bet365 to go all the way.
-If you are looking to back the favourite with bet365 then have a look at the Oddchecker review of the site before you do so, which includes full details of their sign up offer where you can pick up to £200 in a free bet for opening an account.
+The Irish Greyhound looks the dog to beat this year in the competition and is available to back.
+If you are looking to back the favourite with bet365 then have a look at the Oddchecker review.
 Although Clares Rocket has yet to win at Towcester, he has run around the Derby track twice so that experience will stand him in good stead ahead of the competition.

 Trainer Charlie Lister has won the Greyhound Derby on seven occasions so his entries always have to be given a great deal of respect.
 His best dog this year looks to be with Dorotas Woo Hoo.
 The May-2015 dog won the Scottish Greyhound Derby at Shawfield earlier this month so has proved he is more than capable of going all the way in a major competition.
 He is currently available at 18/1 to secure a famous double in the Derby races.

 Good luck if you are having a bet in the Epsom Derby and Greyhound Derby this year.
 Both races always seem to produce great stories and it would be a huge surprise if 2017 did not produce something special to add to the history books in the two sports.